 - People holding certain types of residence permits in another Schengen country do not need a visa.
 Read more about residence permit issued by another Schengen country

 - People holding certain types of residence permits issued by Bulgaria, Croatia, Cyprus or Rumania are permitted to travel through Denmark to the country that has issued the residence permit, but may not stop over without reason.
 The journey through Denmark may last no longer than five days.

 - People holding a EU residence card issued under the EU regulations on free movement issued by a Schengen country do not need a visa.
 People holding an EU residence card issued by an EU country which is not a Schengen country, can enter Denmark without a visa only if they are accompanied by, or will join, an EU citizen.
 This applies to both residence cards issued in accordance with Directive 2004/38/EC and residence cards issued before this directive took effect.
 Residence cards are in the form of a plastic card the size of a credit card or a residence sticker placed in the passport.

 - Family members of an EU/EEA citizen or Swiss citizen who is exercising his/her right to free movement in Denmark, as well as family members of a Danish citizen who is exercising or who has exercised his/her right to free movement to relocate to another EU/EEA country or Switzerland, have the right to have a visa application processed in accordance with EU regulations.
 Read more about visas issued under EU regulations

 If you wish to visit Denmark for a short period of time and you are a citizen of a country with a visa requirement, you must have a visa.

 It is the responsibility of each participant to obtain a visa if necessary.

 The average time for obtaining a visa can be between two and six weeks depending on the application date.

-Check the Spanish embassy and consulates in your country:
+Check the Danish embassy and consulates in your country: